apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.am.extraJavaOptions</code></td>
   <td>(none)</td>
   <td>
-  A string of extra JVM options to pass to the Yarn ApplicationMaster in client mode.
+  A string of extra JVM options to pass to the YARN Application Master in client mode.
   In cluster mode, use spark.driver.extraJavaOptions instead.
   </td>
 </tr>